+Electricity

-Electricity Repair Category 2 Notes The electrical installation appears of mixed eras.
-No recent electrical testing was noted.
+Repair Category 2

+Notes The electrical installation appears of a standard pattern.
+No evidence of recent electrical testing was noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

-Gas
+Gas Gas

 Repair Category N/A

 Notes

-Water, plumbing and bathroom fittings
+Water , plumbing and bathroom fittings

 Repair Category 1

 Notes No significant defects were noted.
-Ongoing checks should be made to ensure water tightness of seals and fitments.
+The shower room fittings appears of an older standard pattern.
+Ongoing checks should be made to ensure water tightness to shower room fitments and sealants.

-Heating and hot water
+Heatir ng and hot water

-Repair Category 1
+Repair Category 2

-Notes Storage and panel heaters show signs of normal wear and tear.
-We assume the heating and hot water systems have been installed to the relevant guidance and standards of the manufacturer.
+Notes Storage heaters were noted to be of an older pattern with a degree of corrosion noted to external casings.
+Heating was limited to the living/dining room area.
+We assume the heating and hot water systems were installed to relevant standards and guidance of the manufacturer.